 \section{Conclusion and limitation}

-In this paper, aims to address and block the CBMs' gap on input-to-concept data bias and simple the complicated process than other methods.
-We propose LDCBM, the lightweight and automatic method to recognize the meaningful visual patterns without any region annotation and the image patching.
-Specifically, our method can automatically find the better alignment between concept ground-truth and coarse and fine grained, we introduce the filter grouping loss to separate different meaningful areas and use the joint concept supervising the grouped filter and achieve the recognized and unique semantic area and concept ground-truth alignment, hence, it is able to find the more interpretable and better performance Experiments have demonstrated the effectiveness of our method, Our model not only make input-to-concept easier to follow and responsible, but also conducts an in-depth analysis on finding the better interpretation-performance trade-off, towards reducing the potential risks of CBMs in existing black-box and more responsible furture.
+This paper aims to address the limitations of CBMs regarding input-to-concept mapping bias and to simplify the complexity associated with prior methods.
+We propose LDCBM, a lightweight and automated method to recognize meaningful visual patterns without requiring region annotations or image patching.
+Specifically, our method automatically identifies optimal alignments between concept ground truth and visual features.
+By introducing a filter grouping loss to separate distinct semantic areas and utilizing joint concept supervision, we achieve accurate alignment between semantic regions and concept ground truth.
+Experiments demonstrate the effectiveness of our method.
+The supplementary computational complexity analysis and background masking experiments provide direct evidence that the proposed lightweight design effectively breaks the performance-interpretability trade-off.
+Specifically, these results validate the method from the dual perspectives of engineering feasibility and the faithfulness of semantic mapping.
+LDCBM not only makes the input-to-concept mapping more transparent and responsible but also provides an in-depth analysis of the interpretability-performance trade-off, contributing to the reduction of potential risks in CBMs and moving towards a more reliable future for AI.

+However, our current analysis and exploration are primarily confined to CNN architectures.
+The adaptation and evaluation of LDCBM on emerging architectures, such as Transformer-based CBMs, remain unexplored.
+Investigating internal model dynamics within more complex structures—characterized by global attention mechanisms rather than the local receptive fields of filters—could provide deeper insights into the underlying reasoning mechanisms of black-box models.

+Furthermore, another limitation lies in our reliance on standard human-annotated datasets prevalent in CBM tasks.
+Given the recent rise of LLM-based automated annotation paradigms within the community, investigating the correlations between larger, more diverse annotations and visual patterns through our method would be a promising direction.
+Such efforts, supported by novel experimental designs and evaluation metrics, would facilitate a more rigorous assessment of the model's boundaries regarding decoupling capabilities.